Gennon/Asteroids3D/docs/GameDesignDocument.md

 ### Programming Language and Tools

-The game will make use of GDScript and the Godot Engine.
-The game will be developed in Godot 4.2.1 or later.
+The game will be made using GDScript and the Godot Engine.
+The game will be developed in Godot 4.2.2 or later.

 ### System Requirements